Risk management for venture capital firms

 Syndication

 In venture capital, syndication is a strategy that involves having multiple investors come together and share an investment deal.
-Often, venture capital syndicates have a lead investor who negotiates the deal’s terms on behalf of the entire partnership.
+Generally, venture capital syndicates choose a lead investor who negotiates the terms of the deal on behalf of the entire partnership.

 Not only does syndication mean sharing risk with other investors, but it can also help diversify investments.
 Plus, having more than one VC screening a deal can be beneficial for bringing different perspectives to the table.